SumitxThokar/Power-BI-/README.md

 Overall, it was a productive day in my Power BI learning journey and I am excited to continue exploring the software's capabilities.

 ## Day 6 of Learning Power BI.
-:writing_hand: On my journey of learing power BI.
+:writing_hand: On my journey of learning power BI.
 Today I learned to use matrix table, map, filled map, formatting them and created a simple dashboard on my own.
 <br>Matrix in Power BI allows for a more organized and readable display of data, particularly when there are repeated values within subcategories.
 It also allows for easy creation of a matrix table from a regular table, and provides the ability to add rows as needed.
 Additionally, matrix tables allow for the use of hierarchies, which can further enhance the organization and readability of the data.
 Using a matrix table can also help convey information better than a regular table.
 <br>
 ![Heirarchy](https://github.com/SumitxThokar/LearningPowerBI/blob/main/images/heirarchy.jpg)